-Ц Read this package Complete the Notice of Application and Affidavit of the Applicant Get supporting documents Make 3 copies of the application and supporting documents Bring to court to sign with the clerks File 1 copy with the court, serve 1 copy to the Attorney General, keep 1 copy (details starting on page 5) At Court if the Attorney General is agreeing then Judge will make order.
-If the Attorney General is not agreeing, then a hearing will be booked.
+Read this package.
+Complete the Notice of Application and Affidavit of the Applicant.
+Get supporting documents.
+Make 3 copies of the application and supporting documents.
+Bring to court to sign with the clerks.
+File 1 copy with the court, serve 1 copy to the Attorney General, keep 1 copy (details starting on page 5).
+At Court if the Attorney General is agreeing then the Justice will make an order.
+If the Attorney General does not agree, then a hearing will be booked.

-When can I ask a judge to appoint a lawyer for me?
+When can I ask a Justice to appoint a lawyer for me?